sachinchoolur/lightGallery/site/content/demos/react-video-carousel.md

 ---
 title: React video carousel
 description:
-    LightGallery allows you to build inline carousel slider image and video galleries.
+    Full featured, Responsive, video carousel component for React.
 lead:
-    With lightGallery you can create both inline carousel slider and lightBox galleries.
-You can create inline gallery by passing the container element via container option.
-All the lightBox features are available in inline gallery as well. inline gallery can be converted to the lightBox gallery by clicking on the maximize icon on the toolbar
+    Use the lightGallery React component to build beautiful video carousels with a lightbox gallery.
+The lightGallery React component supports all the features of lightGallery, social sharing, animated thumbnails, pagers, etc. A carousel video gallery can be converted to a lightbox gallery by clicking on the maximize icon on the toolbar.
 date: 2020-10-06T08:48:57.000Z
 draft: false
 images: []
 menu: { demos: { parent: Demos } }
-weight: 4
+weight: 30
 toc: true
 ---